Parsec

 Moonlight is a free, open-source alternative primarily focused on game streaming, utilizing NVIDIA GameStream technology.
 It's often praised for its excellent stream quality and low latency, especially over a local network.
 However, its significant limitation is the strict requirement for an NVIDIA GPU on the host PC, which Parsec does not have.
 Moonlight generally offers higher bitrates (up to 150 Mbps vs. Parsec's 50 Mbps) for potentially clearer images at high resolutions, and has recently added AV1 codec support, but some users find Parsec's general responsiveness slightly superior.
 [2, 9, 26]

-TeamViewer is a long-standing, robust remote desktop solution widely used for IT support, general remote access, and managing multiple systems.
+TeamViewer is a long-standing, solid remote desktop solution widely used for IT support, general remote access, and managing multiple systems.
 It boasts extensive cross-platform compatibility, file transfer, remote printing, and enterprise-grade security features.
 However, TeamViewer is not optimized for low-latency interactive experiences like gaming or creative work; its performance in these scenarios is significantly slower than Parsec.
 Its free tier has frequent session timeouts, and business plans are generally more expensive for comparable features.
 [2, 11, 12, 13, 44]

 AnyDesk is another popular remote desktop tool known for its speed and lightweight design, making it a good choice for general remote work and support.
 It offers secure connections, cross-platform support, and features like file transfer and session recording.
 While faster than TeamViewer for many tasks, it still falls short of Parsec's ultra-low latency for demanding applications such as high-frame-rate gaming or real-time video editing.
 AnyDesk focuses more on business and IT support, where absolute minimal latency is less critical than reliability and ease of use.
 [2, 11, 12]